POU HERENGA WAKA/AUT RESEARCH NETWORK

 Te Ranga Tukutuku

-Te Ranga Tukutuku is the Māori Research Network at Te Wānanga Aronui o Tāmaki Makaurau, Auckland University of Technology (AUT).
-It provides a platform to elevate, support and connect Māori researchers across all disciplines, grounded in whakaaro Māori.
+Te Ranga Tukutuku is the Māori Research Network at Auckland University of Technology (AUT).
+It is an emerging Māori research whānau and collective rōpū that brings together Māori researchers across all disciplines.
+The network is grounded in whakaaro Māori as the foundation and guiding framework for research practice.

 Ko te pae tawhiti whāia kia tata,